A magnetic tight-binding model: surface properties of transition metals and cobalt nanoparticles: Results

 \subsection{Nanoparticles}

-To extract the proprieties of a nanoparticle we should make an approximation that all the atomic sites with the same coordination in a first neighbor approximation have the same proprieties given a class of sites.
-In a Cuboctahedron there are five classes of sites : The bulk (coordination : 12), the edges (coordination : 7), the vertex (coordination : 5), the facet (100) (coordination : 8) and the facet (111) with the coordination : 9.
-We studied the Cobalt nanoparticles with the size going from 55 atoms to 1415 atoms.
-The selfconsitency procedure is the same, we fix a general Fermi level and we shift the $d$ atomic levels of all sites of every class until at that Fermi level, the charge is conserved in the $d$ orbitals of every class.
-This process relaxes also directly the nanoparticle and give the correct electronic structure in all the nanoparticle.
-After we shift each class non-magnetic LDOS with different values of the exchange energy (so we have five curves defined by $\mu=N_{\uparrow}-N_{\downarrow}$ ), this curves are intercepting with the relation (\ref{eq:mu_scf}) with the same Coulomb parameter $U = 6.09$ eV which gives a correct magnetic moment which depends on the coordination on the Fig (\ref{fig:fig6}) and summarize in the Tables (\ref{table:travaux_nano}) and (\ref{table:travaux_nano1}).
+The properties of a nanoparticle are determined through the assumption that all atomic sites with equivalent coordination in a first-neighbor approximation possess analogous properties.
+In this approximation, the nanoparticle has different classes of atomic sites.
+A cuboctahedron is composed of five distinct classes of sites.
+The bulk (coordination number: 12), the edges (coordination number: 7), the vertices (coordination number: 5), the facet (100) (coordination number: 8), and the facet (111) (coordination number: 9).
+In this work, fcc Co cuboctahedrons are studied with dimensions ranging from 55 atoms to 1,415 atoms.
+The self-consistency surface charge neutrality procedure remains the same.
+A general Fermi level is established, which is predominantly defined by the bulk.
+The $d$ atomic energies of each class at the surface are then shifted until the charge in the $d$-band at that Fermi level is equivalent to the charge in the bulk.
+The magnetic properties are calculated by shifting the nonmagnetic LDOS for each class with different values of the exchange splitting (so that five curves are defined by $\mu=N_{\uparrow}-N_{\downarrow}$).
+These curves are intercepted by the spin magnetic moment defined in Eq. (\ref{eq:mu_scf}) with the same Coulomb parameter $U$ = 5.93 eV (Fig. \ref{fig:fig7}).
+The procedure yields a spin magnetic moment depending on the coordination depicted in Figure (\ref{fig:fig6}).
+A comprehensive overview of the results is provided in Tables \ref{table:prop_nano} and \ref{table:prop_nano1}.

-We can conclude that this model is quite accurate for deducing the properties in an atomic site like the local magnetic moment, the work function and the surface energy.
-There is an oscillation of the magnetic moment depending of the size (like in the reference \cite{cite17_1} in Co clusters).
-This is a size effect which can appear in our simple model.
-This oscillation can also been observed in the variation of the work function depending of the size of the particle.
-However the surface energy decreases with the size without a significant oscillation.
+Depending on their size, magnetic nanoparticles exhibit oscillatory behavior of the spin magnetic moment \cite{cite21}.
+This size effect can occur in this elementary model.
+This oscillation can also be observed in the variation of the work function depending on the size of the particle.
+Nonetheless, the surface energy is dependent on the nanoparticle's size without a significant oscillation.